19hours/sg-statutes/Acts/Central Provident Fund Act.md

 “Registrar” means —

-(a) the Registrar of Titles, a Deputy Registrar of Titles or an Assistant Registrar of Titles appointed under the Land Titles Act (Cap.
-157); and
+(a) the Registrar of Titles, a Deputy Registrar of Titles or an Assistant Registrar of Titles appointed under the Land Titles Act; and

-(b) where the occasion requires, the Registrar of Deeds or a Deputy Registrar of Deeds appointed under the Registration of Deeds Act (Cap.
-269).
+(b) where the occasion requires, the Registrar of Deeds or a Deputy Registrar of Deeds appointed under the Registration of Deeds Act.

-[19/83; 5/87; 27/95]
+[19/83; 5/87; 27/95; 36/2002]

-[36/2002 wef 01/01/2003]

 (13) This section shall not apply to any immovable property or class of immovable properties which the Minister may, by notification in theGazette, specify.